Refuting A Weak Attempt At Refutation -- Part Six

 Doesn't require any kind of understanding of dialectics to understand this, 'cause he's saying that there's internal..., there's groups internal to the country, social classes, er..., that are in..., er..., in..., er..., contradiction, and then..., er..., then there's groups outside the country which are in contradiction with the country.
 So, anyone can understand this, like there's capitalist countries out there who don't like us, then there's social groups in this country that are in contradiction with each other.
 [Ibid.
 Bold added.]

 One wonders what was going on in TFB's head as he tried to make the above point about 'internal contradictions' in the former Soviet Union [fSU].
-The latter most certainly were viewed as dialectical (and, as we saw in my first reply to TFB, here and here, this is precisely how Stalinists in the 1920s and 1930s saw them, too; indeed, this is how subsequent theorists also interpreted them -- even those pesky 'Brezhnev era revisionists'), which makes the contrast with 'external contradictions' dialectical, too.
+The latter most certainly were viewed as dialectical -- and, as we saw in my first reply to TFB, here and here, this is precisely how Stalinists in the 1920s and 1930s saw them, too; indeed, this is how subsequent theorists also interpreted them (even those pesky 'Brezhnev era revisionists' beloved of TFB) --, which makes the contrast with 'external contradictions' dialectical, too.
 Or, does TFB imagine that Stalin didn't think that the relation between the fSU and the capitalist powers was dialectical?
 [On this, see Note One.]
-He had already told us that the relation between a ball and a foot that kicks it is 'dialectical'.
+TFB had already told us that the relation between a ball and a foot that kicks it is 'dialectical'.
 Why then not the relation between, say, the USA and the fSU?

 It isn't too much of a stretch to conclude that this very thought was beginning to dawn on TFB as he came out with the above garbled thoughts (especially those highlighted in bold) -- which might help explain why they were quite so reticent and incoherent.

-In fact, we saw another light begin to shine in TFB's head as he tried to come to grips with the mixed phase regime that emerges as ice slowly turns to water in an earlier video of his (on that, see here, here, and here), resulting in an analogous melt-down of his powers of reasoning as he was trying to use them.
+In fact, we saw another light begin to shine in TFB's head as he tried to come to grips with the mixed phase regime that emerges as ice slowly turns to water in an earlier video of his (on that, see here, here, and here), resulting in an analogous melt-down of his powers of reasoning as he was vainly trying to kick some life into them.

 Here he is from that video (alongside my comments at the end); judge for yourself: